prometheusresearch/htsql/doc/admin/index.rst

 This document describes administration of an HTSQL server.
 We start with discussing installation and configuration.
-This guide also contains a list of tweaks which can be used to augment the default server behavior.
+This guide also contains a list of extensions which can be used to augment the default server behavior.

 .. toctree::